-The late Christopher Hitchens, a New Atheist himself, finds Richard Dawkins and Daniel Dennett’s belief that atheists are “brights” cringeworthy.
+Somewhat surprising is that some of the New Atheists have criticized their fellow New Atheists.
+Christopher Hitchens, for example, finds Richard Dawkins and Daniel Dennett’s claim that atheists are “brights” cringe-worthy.
 He notes that his own “annoyance at Professor Dawkins and Daniel Dennett, for their cringe-making proposal that atheists should conceitedly nominate themselves to be called “brights,” is part of a contentious argument” (37).

 “I am an atheist.
 My attitude is not based on science, but rather on faith… The absence of a Creator, the non-existence of God is my childhood faith, my adult belief, unshakable and holy” (39).